Lezzer/liam-reilly.info/public/blog/posts/02-getting-vault-into-fargate.md

 #### Target Group

-Next we create the `aws_alb_target_group` that the `aws_alb_listener_rule` is pointing to.
+Next we create the `aws_lb_target_group` that the `aws_lb_listener_rule` is pointing to.
 Notice the target type is `ip` rather than `instance`.
 This might catch you out if you're also coming from the classic EC2/ECS world.
 Remember we have no fixed instances as such to route to in the world of Fargate.

 ```
 resource "aws_lb_target_group" "vault-api" {